nhsconnect/prm-practice-migration-staging/guide/02-technical-survey.md

 layout: page_with_sidebar
 permalink: /guide/technical-survey
 title: Technical Survey
-subtitle: Checking the existing hardware and software at the practice for compatibility
+subtitle: Checking the current hardware and software at the practice for compatibility with the new system
 nextpage: /guide/pre-migration-tasks
 previouspage: /guide/kick-off
 breadcrumbparent: /guide
 ---

-Checking the current hardware and software at the practice for compatibility with the new system.

 Following your Kick-off meeting, an engineer will need to complete a Technical Survey on site or remotely with the practice.